Bulgaria's leader seeks 4th term amid pandemic, protests - WTMJ

 The leader of the Socialists, Kornelia Ninova, said she voted for “reforms and stability,” and for “a social Bulgaria which won’t leave anyone alone in the crisis.”

-Several smaller groups are expected to ride the anti-government sentiment to secure 4% threshold required to enter parliament for the first time.
-One of them, led by a popular TV entertainer, is projected to place third.
+Several smaller groups are expected to ride the anti-government sentiment to secure the 4% threshold required to enter parliament for the first time.
+One, led by a popular TV entertainer, is projected to place third.

-Despite opposition criticism of the government’s response to the pandemic, an expected lower turnout because of fears of infection and the absence of postal or proxy voting could benefit incumbent lawmakers.
+Despite opposition criticism of the government’s response to the pandemic, a lower turnout because of fears of infection and the absence of postal or proxy voting could benefit incumbent lawmakers.
+Turnout was nearly 38% at 5 p.m., lower than in previous elections.

-Results from exit polling are set to be announced after the polls close.
-Preliminary results are expected around midnight Sunday.
+Results from exit polling are to be announced after the polls close.
+Preliminary results are expected around midnight.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.